TripleSBinPicking/bin_picking_environment/documentation/Planning Environment Explanation.md

 The launchfile uses lots of other launchfiles, which each have some use for the robot.

 The first launchfile that is imported is [gazebo_ur5_gripper.launch](../triple_s_util/launch/gazebo_ur5_gripper.launch).
 This file is only loaded when a simulated robot is used, and it does the following things:
  - Startup an empty Gazebo world.
 [Gazebo](http://gazebosim.org/) is the simulation program that is used.
+(It is automatically installed if you follow the [installation steps](Installation.md).)
  - Load our robot configuration to the [ROS parameter server](http://wiki.ros.org/Parameter%20Server).
  - Spawn our robot configuration in Gazebo
  - Start the simulated robot controller
  - Start the simulated UR5 joint controllers
  - Start the simulated gripper controllers

-If the real robot is used, and not a simulated robot.
-The following launchfile is first loaded: [physical_robot.launch](../triple_s_util/launch/physical_robot.launch).
+If the real robot is used, and not a simulated robot, the following launchfile is first loaded: [physical_robot.launch](../triple_s_util/launch/physical_robot.launch).
 It does the following things:
  - Load our robot configuration to the [ROS parameter server](http://wiki.ros.org/Parameter%20Server).
  - Create a node that can publish the robot state
  - Launch the UR5 driver